Code Style Assistance in C++

 ReSharper helps you define, control, and apply naming style for symbols in your code.
 Naming style is implemented as a set of rules, each of which targets specific identifiers with the set of constraints.
 Each rule can have one or more associated styles that define suffixes, prefixes, capitalization of compound words, etc.

 These rules are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 ReSharper also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.

-On the configure your own ruleset based on a predefined one.page of ReSharper options, you can reset your ruleset to one of the predefined naming style schemes (STL, Google, LLVM, CamelCase, Microsoft).
-You can use these schemes as is or
+On the page of ReSharper options (Alt+R,,O), you can reset your ruleset to one of the predefined naming style schemes (STL, Google, LLVM, CamelCase, Microsoft).
+You can use these schemes as is or configure your own ruleset based on a predefined one.

 To customize naming ruleset

 At the top-right corner of the page, use the Reset to Scheme selector to choose a naming style scheme to base your ruleset on.

 You will see a list of identifiers and other items for which naming rules are configured.

 To change the rule for an item, select it and click Edit or just double-click it.
 To add a rule for a non-listed item, click Add .

 In the dialog that opens, you can configure the new or the modified rule:

 In the left part of the dialog, you can specify the rule's description — it helps understanding, which kinds of identifiers the rule applies to.
 Other controls in the left part let you restrict the rule's applicability to specific identifiers by their kind, specifiers, and accessibility.